Matt Salter

-Matthew Salter (born 2 December 1976 in Greenwich, London) is an English former rugby union, and professional rugby league footballer who played in the 1990s and 2000s.
+Matthew Salter (2 December 1976 – 7 March 2026) was an English rugby union and professional rugby league footballer who played in the 1990s and 2000s.
 He was educated at St Dunstan's College in London.
 He played for Bristol in the Guinness Premiership.
 He primarily played as a Flanker or in the Second Row.

 Rugby career

 Salter started his career playing for London & South East Schools, and appeared in the back row for England Schools 18 Group A against New Zealand.
-He played in National League 2 South for Blackheath in the 1995-96 season, making his début in the second row against London Irish.
+He played in National League 2 South for Blackheath in the 1995–96 season, making his début in the second row against London Irish.